Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Trimmer Hans Thorkildsen, who had been in the captain's boat, had injured his back and also had a broken ankle.
 He was in great pain so a doctor was sent on board to take care of him.
 They were landed in St. John's on Apr.
 15, where the trimmer and Jr. Ordinary Seaman James Waterstreet were admitted to a hospital, the latter having a badly injured wrist.
 The 1st radio operator and the 1st and 2nd mates had also received some injuries, but less serious.

 The maritime hearings were held in St. John's on Apr.
-19-1943 with the captain, the 1st mate, the 2nd engineer (on duty in the engine room - he had been on board since Sept.-1926) and Able Seaman Ingebrigtsen (helmsman) appearing.
+19-1943 with the captain, the 1st mate, the 2nd engineer (on duty in the engine room at the time of attack - he had been on board since Sept.-1926) and Able Seaman Ingebrigtsen (helmsman) appearing.
 The latter had just joined the ship 3 weeks previously.

 Crew List: